andrewma2/m3/README.md

 ### Dependencies

-The simplest and quickest way to try M3 is to use Docker, read [the M3 quickstart section](https://m3db.io/docs/quickstart) for other options.
+The simplest and quickest way to try M3 is to use Docker, read [M3 quickstart section](https://m3db.io/docs/quickstart) for other options.

 This example uses [jq](https://stedolan.github.io/jq/) to format the output of API calls.
 It is not essential for using M3DB.